jhird11/SimpleSwarm/README.md

 # pyswarm

-A simple partical based simulator of swarms coded in Python and Scipy packages
+A simple particle based simulator of swarms coded in Python and Scipy packages

 Requires:
     python*                        2.7.17